-All full-time students must have health insurance that meets University criteria.
+All full-time students, including visiting/exchange students, must have health insurance that meets University criteria.
 Students can enroll in the University-sponsored insurance plan or they can waive the insurance if their plan meets University criteria.
 Requests to waive the University-sponsored insurance may be audited to verify coverage.
 International-based insurance plans often do not meet University criteria.
 See "Insurance with an International-based Company" below for more information.

 Health Insurance Enrollment/Waiver Insurance Process: Every year all full-time students, whether new or returning, must document their health insurance coverage by completing the online Health Insurance Enrollment/Waiver insurance Process during the appropriate open enrollment period.
+Students who enroll in the Aetna Student Health Insurance Plan are enrolled on the plan through July 31st or December 31 if graduating in December.
 Students enrolling on the University-sponsored insurance plan may enroll eligible dependents.
 The same deadlines apply.

-Failure to complete the online process during the appropriate open enrollment period will result in automatic enrollment in the University-sponsored insurance plan and could lead to a delay in access to care for the first two months of the plan.
+Failure to complete the online process during the appropriate open enrollment period will result in automatic enrollment in the University-sponsored Aetna Student Health Insurance Plan for the full year (i.e., August 1 through July 31).
+Enrolling in this way is highly discouraged since it could lead to a delay in access to care during the first two months of the plan.
+Students will not be allowed to disenroll from the insurance plan during the plan year..

 The fees for the mandatory health fee and health insurance for the 2013-2014 year are:

-If you should experience a qualifying event during the year, you can change your enrollment status by completing and submitting the enrollment or waiver form to the UHS Insurance Advisor.
-Examples of qualifying events include: loss of coverage through your parent or spouse, birth of a child, marriage, divorce, the student is leaving the country permanently.
+If you should experience a qualifying life event (QLE) during the year and want to enroll in the Aetna Student Health Insurance Plan, please contact the UHS Insurance Advisor for assistance.
+Examples of qualifying life events include: loss of coverage through your parent or spouse, birth of a child, marriage, divorce, spouse entering the U.S. mid-year, is leaving the country permanently.

-Please Note: Returning to campus in January after studying abroad in the fall semester is not considered a qualifying event.
-You must complete the online insurance process during the Winter Open Enrollment period.
-The online site will be open from November 1 and January 31.
+A Note for Study Abroad Students: Returning to campus in January after studying abroad in the fall semester is not considered a qualifying life event.
+You must complete the online insurance process during the Winter Open Enrollment period (November through January 30).
 The link will be in the blue box near the top of this page.

 International-based plans often do not meet University criteria for waiver.
 For this reason, we highly recommend checking the University criteria carefully before deciding to purchase insurance from an international-based company.
 Your plan must meet all of the University criteria to qualify for waiver of the University-sponsored insurance.